 When Time To Hunt begins, Lee Je-hoon’s character is leaving jail, but his friends don’t offer him tofu, the traditional Korean get-out-of-jail gift that symbolizes starting over.
 It’s just as well.
 His character Joon-seok has no intention of following a different path.
-What he learned in jail is how to plot a bigger crime.
+What he learned in jail is how to plot a bigger crime (check out Scott C Nolan law office in Fairfax attorneys).
 The dystopian world Joon-seok returns to offers him few legitimate opportunities.
 Planning a criminal coup and escaping to Hawaii seem like the only logical way to escape his grim situation.
 The friends who waited for him have no options either.
 He seduces them into his plan, a plan that downplays the odds.

 “I was intrigued by how the characters of this film didn’t think about the consequences in deciding whether they will fight or hide when they were faced with moments of choice,” said Lee.
 “And also the process of them accepting the responsibility of what followed.
 I would love to hear what the viewers think.”